adamwiggins/redx-dashboard/Readme.md

-## Drain Example: NodeJS to MongoDB
+## Drain Example: Dashboard via Nodejs

-An example of how to implement an HTTPS event stream drain in Node.js that stores events in a MongoDB database.
+An example HTTPS event stream drain in Node.js that stores events in a MongoDB database.

 ### Local Testing